slotThe/slotThe.github.io/posts/speeding-up-latex.md

 [^15]: Yes, debugging is a lot more difficult in batch mode,
        but Emacs will do all the one-off compiling while I'm writing the thesis anyways.
        Even if not, just firing off a one-off `pdflatex main` is very fast.

+[^16]: Not that this is something I do particularly often,
+       but it's still nice to speed this part of the process up.